Springe direkt zu Inhalt

 • Facilitate the development of a trusting relationship by actively listening to your mentee(s) and communicating recognition and appreciation.

 • Advise your mentee(s) with regard to the further planning and development of her/their career.
-Give examples from your own career and discuss problems and moments of uncertainty that you had to overcome.
+Give examples from your own career path and discuss problems and moments of uncertainty that you had to overcome.

 • Communicate your knowledge regarding decision-making structures, formal and informal processes as well as informal rules within the higher education system.